Connor03p/COP4520-Assignment-2/README.md

 #

-The first strategy is similar to a test-and-set lock.
+The first strategy is similar to a test-and-set system.
 Guests will keep attempting to enter until the minotaur lets them in.
 However this system becomes very inefficient for large number of guests.

-The second strategy is similar to a test-and-test-and-set lock.
+The second strategy is similar to a test-and-test-and-set system.
 Guests must check the sign first before attempting to enter.
 This will cause fewer guests to attempt to enter at the same time, reducing the time it takes for the minotaur to pick a guests.
 Better than the first strategy, but will still become more inefficient as the number of guests increases.

-The third strategy is the best overall.
+The third strategy is the best strategy overall.
 Guests are let in in a specific order, and any guest who would like to enter again must go to the back of the queue.
 However, some special cases have to be accounted for with these rules.
-The minotaur must notify the first guest in the queue to enter to begin the cycle.
+The minotaur must notify the first guest in the queue to enter to begin the queue.
 The last person in the queue may not re-enter the vase room, as there will be no-one else in line to continue the queue.